ShengmanLyu/Functional_traits_predict_coexistence_under_changing_climate/README.md

 # Functional traits predict coexistence under changing climate
 Here are the data and R codes used in Lyu & Alexander (2024).
 Functional traits predict outcomes of current and novel competition under warmer climate. *Global Change Biology*.
-A full text is available on BioRxiv: https://doi.org/10.1101/2024.09.26.615168
+A full text is available on BioRxiv: https://doi.org/10.1101/2024.09.26.615168 Each data file has an attached Metadata sheet explaining the variables.

 #### Demography data_raw.xlsx
 > The file includes the raw demographic data used to parameterize integral projection models.